-If you’re already starting with your website, you’ll need to decide whether you want to use www (http://www.example.com) or http://example.com in the URL.
+If you’re already starting with your website, you’ll need to decide whether you want to use www (http://www.example.com) or non-www (http://example.com) in your site URL.

-Because search engines consider them two separate websites, you must select one and stick to it.
+As search engines consider them to be two different websites, you have to choose one and stick to it.

 You may update your preferences by going to the Settings » General page.
 Fill up your desired URL in both the WordPress Address and Site Address boxes.

 Regardless of what someone else says, there is no SEO benefit to using one over the other.

 SEO-friendly URLs include terms that clearly describe the page’s content and are easy to read for both humans and search engines.

 It’s important to note that these URLs are readable, and a user may guess what will show on the website simply by looking at the URL text.